This article was originally published at Singletracks.com

 The visor on the Forefront 2 is larger than the previous generation and is handy for blocking out the sun, however, if I'm being picky, it could be a little longer.
 The visor has a quality feel to it though when moving it upwards, and it sits in a nice position for clear vision.

-Smith offers the Forefront 2 helmet in a range of stylish colors, with or without MIPS for $280 and $240 CAD respectively.
-It’s an excellent quality helmet with great fit, construction, and ventilation, good looks, and it is a serious contender at its price point.
-As always though, the best helmet is the one that fits, and I certainly wouldn’t complain if it happened to be a Forefront 2.
+Smith offers the Forefront 2 helmet in a range of stylish colors, coming in at $240.
+It's an excellent quality helmet with great fit, construction, and ventilation, good looks, and it is a serious contender at its price point.
+As always though, the best helmet is the one that fits, and I certainly wouldn't complain if it happened to be a Forefront 2.
 As always, feel free to come in store to try one on and see which helmet fits you best!

 We would like to thank Smith for sending the Forefront 2 for review.